Important Coronavirus Information

 - Provide masks to all residents to wear when caregivers are in their room or when out of their room for any reason.

 - Offer socially distanced meal service and activities as necessary.

 - Encourage health care providers to use telehealth when possible.

 - Screen staff prior to beginning work for symptoms.
 Employees are not allowed in the building if they are ill.
 Any employee who exhibits symptoms is instructed to self-quarantine at home and/or seek medical care.

-- Require all employees to wear face masks and face shields while providing care.
+- Require all employees to wear face masks and eye protection while providing care.

 - Implement enhanced infection control measures, including extra efforts to clean and disinfect all high-touch areas throughout the building.